-Presents a rhyming alphabet rhyme books that relates the story of what happens when the whole alphabet tries to climb a coconut tree.
+In this alphabet rhyme book, find out what happens when the whole alphabet tries to climb a coconut tree.

 The pout-pout fish believes he only knows how to frown, even though many of his friends suggest ways to change his expression, until one day a fish comes along that shows him otherwise.

-Jon J Muth--and his delightful little panda bear, Koo--challenge readers to stretch their minds and imaginations with twenty-six haikus about the four seasons.
+Jon J. Muth and his delightful little panda bear, Koo, challenge readers to stretch their minds and imaginations with twenty-six haiku poems about the four seasons.

-Presents a selection of poems about the sea by the African American poet, celebrating waves, fishes, ships, the sea wind, and mermaids.
+This selection of poems about the sea by the African American poet, Langston Hughes, celebrates waves, fishes, ships, the sea wind, and mermaids.

-Presents a collection of humorous animal poems told through couplet verses and accompanied by illustrations featuring shadow boxes, dioramas, and cut-paper collages.
+In this collection of humorous animal poems, couplet verses are accompanied by illustrations featuring shadow boxes, dioramas, and cut-paper collages.